-The Department of Art organizes the M.F.A.
-Thesis Exhibition each spring as a capstone experience demonstrating the personal artistic direction and mastery of candidates for the M.F.A. in Visual Arts, expressed in the works they present for viewing.
-The M.F.A. is the terminal degree for practicing professional artists.
-The following M.F.A. students are showing their works in this year’s exhibition:
+The exhibition, supported by the Jason and Ellen Hancock Student Endowment Fund, showcases the diverse works in painting, illustration and mixed media created by this year’s M.F.A. graduates.
+The WCSU Department of Art organizes the M.F.A.
+Thesis Exhibition each spring as a capstone experience demonstrating the personal artistic direction and mastery of candidates for the M.F.A. in Visual Arts.
+The following M.F.A. graduates are showing their works in this year’s exhibition:

 - David Flook, of Bridgewater.
-Flook’s body of work as an M.F.A. in Painting candidate has been dramatically influenced and reshaped by the personal and social impact of the pandemic over the past year.
+Flook’s body of work has been dramatically influenced and reshaped by the personal and social impact of the pandemic over the past year.
 His paintings depict memories and moments that reflect the people and places holding special importance in motivating him through challenging times.
-A native of the United Kingdom, Flook attributes the origins of his education in color theory and elements of art and design to his apprenticeship creating original works for clients at a cutting-edge U.K. tattoo studio.
+A native of the United Kingdom, Flook attributes the origins of his education in elements of art and design to his apprenticeship creating original works for clients at a cutting-edge U.K. tattoo studio.
 Following his move to the United States, he embarked on art studies to prepare for a career in the visual arts, earning a bachelor’s degree at WCSU with dual concentrations in painting and illustration.

 - Rachel Rossier, of Bethel.
 A painter and art educator, Rossier primarily works with acryla gouache and acrylics to create her works on illustration board and canvas.
-Her portraits address the intrinsic value, beauty and dignity of the human person at rest, while her most recent paintings document her journey as a joyful convert to the Catholic faith.
+Her portraits address the intrinsic value, beauty and dignity of the human person at rest, while her most recent paintings document her journey of joyful conversion in faith through the view of a Raggedy Ann doll.
 The geometric shapes, intense colors and floral images that fill these narrative and psychological landscapes, influenced by her childhood experiences in both the United States and Mexico, evoke senses of whimsy and urgency.
 She earned her bachelor’s degree in art at WCSU with dual concentrations in illustration and painting.

 - Kathleen Spezzano, of Woodbury.
-Spezzano seeks to express through art the thoughts, emotions and imagery inspired by her personal spirituality and her keen interest in Wiccan/Pagan beliefs that magic lives in nature, the elements and forces of energy in the world.
+Spezzano seeks to express the thoughts, emotions and imagery inspired by her keen interest in Wiccan/Pagan beliefs that magic lives in nature, the elements and forces of energy in the world.
 Her works use a wide variety of materials including acrylics, inks and iridescent mediums to depict imagery drawn from holidays, deities, mythical creatures and other themes found in Wiccan/Pagan tradition.
-Her M.F.A. thesis work focuses on the creation of her personal oracle card deck, “The Oracle of Shadows.”
+Her M.F.A. thesis work focuses on the creation of a personal oracle card deck, “The Oracle of Shadows.”
 A native of Greenwich, Spezzano studied illustration and creative writing at Montserrat College of Art and completed a B.S. in Equine Studies at Post University.